Best Mattresses for Combination Sleepers in 2023

-Your spine is elongated so it should alleviate pain in your neck and back.
+- Your spine is elongated so it should alleviate pain in your neck and back.
 But you want to avoid having your neck sag down or get pushed up by a pillow that doesn’t support it.
 That can cause pain or pinched nerves.
 A firmer pillow will help your neck stay square to your shoulders and the cervical vertebrae in line with the rest of your spine.

-Doctors also recommend sleeping on your left side if you’re pregnant because that will keep the uterus off of the major heart vessels on that side which returns blood back to the heart.
+- Doctors also recommend sleeping on your left side if you’re pregnant because that will keep the uterus off of the major heart vessels on that side which returns blood back to the heart.
 Also, you can use a pillow between your legs will help keep the spine in line.
 It’s important to not curl too deeply into a fetal position on your side.
 That can also create soreness or morning pain.
 Stretch out and keep that spine elongated as much as you’re able.

+- It’s not the best position by any stretch because of the strain it puts along your spine, but combination sleepers shouldn’t suffer as much since they’re already changing positions throughout the night.
 Sleeping on your stomach can ease breathing issues if you snore heavily or suffer from sleep apnea, but you don’t want to lift your neck up off the bed.
 It will throw your spine out of whack and lead to neck and lower back pain if it’s too high.

-This can exacerbate lower back pain or sleep apnea; experts say it is the best option for most people.
+- This position can exacerbate lower back pain or sleep apnea; experts say it is the best option for most people.
 Your spine will be in its most natural position when you’re sleeping on your back.
 Keep your head low on a flatter pillow, but use a curved supportive pillow under your neck to keep it from collapsing.

-If you’re warding off acid reflux, your head will need to be above your stomach so acid won’t flow upward into your throat.
+- If you’re warding off acid reflux, your head will need to be above your stomach so acid won’t flow upward into your throat.
 Also, a rolled towel at your lower back and pillow beneath your knees will decrease the pressure and keep your spine aligned.

 As a reminder, here are our top picks for the best mattresses for combination sleepers: